The Potential of HEFT and the scale of New Physics: Infinite amplitude sums for unitarity, cross sections and decay rates

 \item The case $\bar a+\bar b=1$ can be connected to a physical decay rate if one substitutes $s=m^2$ (i.e. $w=m^2/(4\pi v)^2$) and restricts the sum in Eq.~\eqref{eq:alphaV} as would follow from including mass thresholds as in Eq.~\eqref{eq:Heavy}; we shall show this momentarily in Section~\ref{sec:XsecDecayR}.

 \end{itemize}

 The set of constraints obtained on the real part of the elastic amplitude read

 where we have emphasised that $\kappa$ itself depends on derivatives of the potential, as does the left hand side.
 There is one constraint for each value of $\bar a, \bar b$; these are the promised infinitely many constraints on our theory.
-Given their generality one can reproduce known results for a single term in the potential (e.g. the bound on the quartic Higgs coupling in the SM) but they can also be used to obtain the correlated set of bounds on several operators at once, in fact not just several but infinitely many.
-Such an undertaking does fall however beyond the scope of this work which only provides the tools for it.

 Consistency demands a radius for the circle in the Argand plane greater than zero, a condition that is also in-built in Eq.~\eqref{eq:BonReal} and leads to

 These are the constraints that this work will use in practice, a more wholistic approach could make use of the more restrictive Eq.~\eqref{eq:BonReal} but Eq.~\eqref{eq:BonKappa} suffices for our exploratory study.